 Combining Objective Functions.
 Limiting total communication places an upper bound on the energy usage of all the sensors.
-However, in some cases, limiting the maximum load on a link is also very important [8, 13, 19].
-A precision gradient setting that simultaneously achieves both optimal (within constant factors) maximum and optimal (within constant factors) total communication, can be obtained, by combining solutions that are optimal for each of the two individual metrics.
-We call this variant of our algorithm HYBRID, because its objective function includes both maximum and total communication.
+However, in some cases, limiting the maximum load on a link is also very important [8, 12, 18].
+We now show how to obtain a precision gradient setting that simultaneously achieves both optimal (within constant factors) maximum and optimal (within constant factors) maximum and optimal (within constant factors) total communication, by combining solutions that are optimal for each of the two individual metrics.
+Our combination technique can easily be generalized to multiple linear communication metrics, i.e., the communication metric is a weighted sum, weighted min, or weighted max of the communication load on the tree links.
+The following two observations are the key insights that lead to our technique.